yuchenyang83/Data_and_Code_tLME_dropout/README.md

 ###### Code structure and output
 Each simulation script will:
-Load the required functions from the ./function/simulation/ directory Apply the MCECM algorithm for fitting LME and tLME models under three MNAR mechanisms Save the results to the corresponding subdirectory inside ./Data/Simulation/, depending on the dropout level:
+Load the required functions from the ./function/simulation/ directory Apply the MCECM algorithm for fitting LME and tLME models under three missing mechanisms Save the results to the corresponding subdirectory inside ./Data/Simulation/, depending on the dropout level:

 	SS-simulationSEM-t25 for simSEM25.R